vivogf/GreenThumb/replit.md

 ### Triggering Notifications

-The `/api/push/check-plants` endpoint can be called periodically (via cron job or external scheduler) to check all plants and send notifications to users whose plants need watering.
+The `/api/push/check-plants` endpoint can be called periodically (via cron job or external scheduler) to check all plants and send notifications to users whose plants need any type of care.